ZJUDDP2015/ZJU_APRS_2015/README.md

     1.copy DBconfig.default.json and rename it DBconfig.json

     2.change "user" and "password" in DBconfig.json

+## Remember to "npm install" and "bower install"
+	 1.run cmd "npm install" in Release

+	 2.run cmd "bower install" in Release/public

 ## How to fetch data and store them into database
     1.cmd: node Release/BaiduMap/app.js